apapadoi/apapadoi/README.md

 ![](https://img.shields.io/badge/VCS-Git-informational?style=flat-square&logo=Git&logoColor=white&color=informational) -->

-I love learning new technologies, so if you have an idea you can contact me.
+I love learning new technologies, so if you have an idea you can contact me!

 You can find me on [![Facebook][3.3]][3] [![LinkedIn][2.2]][2]  [![Twitter][1.2]][1]